 - Party walls;

 Our Party Wall Services page offers detailed information.

 Chartered Architectural Technologists are members of CIAT who deliver architectural designs and solutions.
-Argyle Design Ltd are proud to be listed in the CIAT Directory.
+Argyle Design Ltd are proud to be listed in the CIAT Directory as a chartered practice.

 Architectural technologists are specialists in the science of architecture, building design and construction.
 They form the link between concept and construction.
 Their role is to negotiate the construction project, which they manage from conception to completion.

 Argyle Design serves Cambridge, Cambridgeshire and surrounding counties: Hertfordshire, Essex, Bedfordshire & Suffolk.